vladank99/Tarot-AI/README.md

 Create a bot for daily tarot card readings

 ### Overview
-The website includes four types of tarot bots:
+The website includes three types of tarot bots:

 **🤖  Prompt-based Bot**
 This bot uses various prompting techniques to generate predictions: meta-prompting & prompt-chaining